chrisquince/DESMAN/README.md

 ##Simple example

 To illustrate the actual strain inference algorithm we will start with a simple example using base frequencies that have been pre-prepared.
-The starting point for a Desman analysis is a csv file with base frequencies e.g.
+Below we also give [a complete example](#complete_example) including pre-processing.
+The starting point for a Desman analysis is a csv file with base frequencies e.g.:

 [Strain mock community frequencies for COG0015](data/contig_6or16_genesL_scgCOG0015.freq)

-This has the following format, a header line with the following format:
+This has the following format:

     Contig,Position,SampleName1-A,SampleName1-C,SampleName1-G,SampleName1-T,...,SampleNameN-A,SampleNameN-C,SampleNameN-G,SampleNameN-T